versioneer-tech/provider-datalab/README.md

 ## Install the Configuration Package

-Install the configuration package into your cluster.
+You need Crossplane and some prerequisites [installed](https://provider-datalab.versioneer.at/latest/how-to-guides/installation/) in your Kubernetes cluster.
+Then you only need to apply the configuration package to your cluster.
 Providers and functions should typically be managed by your GitOps process.

 ```yaml
 apiVersion: pkg.crossplane.io/v1